EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 #.
 Go to the "Data capture" tab
 #.
-Click on the "automatic" button
+Click on the "Automatic" button
 #.
 Upload or choose to import from app your scans

 .. image:: images/automatic_data_capture.png